sophieF1/recipe-finder/README.md

 A single page web application built using Vue.js, Vuex, Vuetify, Express, NodeJS, SQLite.

 Frontend client is built in VueJS.
 It's fast, provides reactive components and allows easy future modification, plus ideal for state management and routing.
-For the backend: Express is the middleware to handle HTTP requests and routing, SQLite (embedded relational database) to store the data and NodeJs is the server that the application runs on.
+Backend: Express is the middleware to handle HTTP requests and routing, SQLite (embedded relational database) to store the data and NodeJs is the server that the application runs on.
 Veutify (material design component framework) used for styling
+Testing framework used here is chai and mocha, for the backend

-Features of this app currently include: displaying current recipes stored in db, add a recipe, update a recipe and delete a recipe.
+Features of this app currently include: displaying current recipes stored in db, add a recipe, update a recipe and delete a recipe

 ## Project setup
 ```